slcs-jsc/jurassic/docs/manual/parallelization.md

 - store lookup tables on fast parallel file systems,
 - ensure unique output paths for each MPI rank,
+- use shared netCDF files for large campaigns when practical, to avoid thousands of small ASCII files and directories,
 - minimize diagnostic output in large runs,
 - reuse lookup tables across many retrievals.